HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 – LORIS MALAGUZZI –

-A significant part of preparing for a project is the arrangement of the environment.
-The design of learning environments is one of Reggio Emilia's signature influences.
+A significant part of preparing for a project involves arranging the environment.
+The design of learning environments is one of the signature influences of Reggio Emilia.
 All senses, emotions, intellect and relationships are considered when an environment is arranged.
-Individuals and groups may be impacted by mood-inspiring music, alluring essences, individually lit spaces, furniture with different ergonomic designs, textured surfaces, specific tools and equipment, and beautifully displayed natural and manmade materials.
+Individuals and groups may be influenced by mood-enhancing music, alluring scents, individually lit spaces, furniture with diverse ergonomic designs, textured surfaces, specialized tools and equipment, and beautifully displayed natural and man-made materials.
 Nothing is there by chance; nothing is superfluous.
 The environment is an external representation of interior landscapes for thinking and feeling.

-The idea of the environment as a third teacher is a testament to how carefully it is arranged.
+The concept of the environment as a third teacher is a testament to its careful arrangement.
 Very seldom do things appear by accident.

 How is the environment as the third teacher linked with neuroscience?

 Multiple engagements with an idea develop critical mass in understanding concepts and connections.
-When an environment is set up so children can encounter similar ideas in different modes and activities, repetition helps develop a complex relational understanding of the content.
+When an environment is set up to allow children to encounter similar ideas in various modes and activities, repetition helps develop a complex, relational understanding of the content.
 For example, if the idea is to explore the role of water as a life-giving force on the planet and how it appears in different states and places, then children’s experience of its various states in the classroom and interpretations in narrative and even dance, will give deeper more enduring meaning to the idea and how the idea coheres with other ideas.

 Carla Rinaldi says: The physical space can be described as a language.
-The language of space is powerful, and it is a conditioning factor.
+The language of space is powerful and a conditioning factor.
 Its code is not always explicit and recognisable, but we perceive and interpret it from an early age.
 This statement attests to the child’s learning being mediated by environmental influences.
-This was scientifically validated by the critical longitudinal Dunedin study that followed children from childhood into adulthood (Belsky, Caspi, Moffitt, & Poulton, 2020).
-Children with more stimulation, care, and support later enjoyed greater life success.
-The Reggio Emilia classroom is crucial for cognitive, social, and emotional development, as you will have read in the section on the image ofchildren and partnership.
+This was scientifically validated by the critical longitudinal Dunedin study, which followed children from childhood into adulthood (Belsky, Caspi, Moffitt, &Poulton, 2020).
+Children who received more stimulation, care, and support later enjoyed greater life success.
+The Reggio Emilia classroom is crucial for cognitive, social, and emotional development, as you will have read in the section on the image of children and partnership.

 LEARNING OCCURS IN DIALOGUE WITH OTHERS

 Collaboration and the collective were emphasised from the outset of the Reggio Emilia schools.
 It is part of the schools' history, politics, and processes.
 Loris Malaguzzi and the teachers read and explored everything about children's learning.
-But they did something unique: For the first time, they regarded the child as the expert in their learning.
+However, they did something unique: for the first time, they regarded the child as the expert in their own learning.
 They sought to make the learning visible.

 Piaget believed that all the concepts a child would need to learn were implicit in the child’s brain.
 With maturation, as each concept was introduced and practised, the children would gain proficiency.
 There was a trust that implicit concepts would become explicit through engagement.
 He posited that the ideas would emerge when the child was developmentally ready (Ginsberg & Opper, 1988).